All Quiet on the Western Front: Plot summary

 Paul is glad to return and reunite with his comrades.
 Soon after, he volunteers to go on a patrol and kills a Frenchman in hand-to-hand combat for the first time.
 He watches the man die slowly in agony for hours.
 He is remorseful and devastated, asking for forgiveness from the man's corpse.
 He later confesses to Kat and Albert, who try to comfort him and reassure him that it is only part of the war.
 Paul and his company receive a temporary reprieve from the horrid rations and living conditions of the trenches when they are instead sent to a supply depot in an occupied French town.
 They enjoy food and luxuries taken from the depot or looted from the town but continue to lose men to Allied shelling, culminating in Paul and Albert being wounded while evacuating civilians and needing to be diverted to a Catholic hospital far behind the lines.
 Albert eventually has his leg amputated, whilst Paul is deemed fit for service and returned to the front.

-By the closing months of the war, German morale is almost nonexistent as the men realize they are only fighting to delay an armistice.
+By the closing months of the war German morale is almost non-existent as the men realize they are fighting only to delay an armistice.
 The Americans have recently joined the war as both they and the British begin outperforming the far more poorly equipped Germans.
-In despair, Paul watches as his friends fall one by one.
+In despair Paul watches as his friends fall one by one.
 Kat's death is the last straw that finally causes Paul to lose his will to live.
 In the final chapter he comments that peace is coming soon but he does not see the future as bright and shining with hope.
-Paul feels that he has no aims left in life and that their generation will be different and misunderstood.
+He feels that he has no aims left in life and that their generation will be different and misunderstood.

-In October 1918, Paul is finally killed on a remarkably peaceful day.
+In October 1918 Paul is killed on a remarkably peaceful day.
 The situation report from the frontline states a simple phrase: "All quiet on the Western Front."
 Paul's corpse displays a calm expression on its face, "as though almost glad the end had come."